MONTBELL TRAIL ACTION PARKA

 The durability has been excellent with no signs of wear over several washings.
 The parka seemed to always be in need of a washing but it was used so frequently that it kept missing wash day.
 In total I think it was washed eight times in cold water and hung to dry most of the time.
 It probably got thrown in the dryer on low once or twice by accident.
 Despite the multiple uses between washings I never noticed any foul odor.

-The MontBell Trail Action parka is a comfortable and versatile softshell jacket that could be worn as an outer layer, as a mid-layer under a hardshell or as a base layer for really cold outings.
+The MontBell Trail Action parka is a versatile softshell jacket that could be worn as an outer layer, as a mid-layer under a hardshell or as a base layer for really cold outings.
 It is a completely different fabric and style than any jacket or fleece that I've ever owned.

 This report was created with the BackpackGearTest.org Report Writer Version 1.